mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 >>> import pandas as pd
 ```

+=== "Engaging"

      The flag `--writable` is to enable the write permission to modify files in the container.

+=== "OpenMind"

+     The flags `--fakeroot --writable` is to enable the write permission to modify files in the container.

     ??? note
         The `apt-get` command is to install software in the Ubuntu OS.
 This is supported by the by the `fakeroot` package, which is installed on node115 on OpenMind.
 Users need to install `fakeroot` in their home directories.

 Once the needed package are built in the image, you can use it as was shown in the preivious sections.